AdamSobieski/Narratology/README.md

 Semantic interpretation nodes could, then, manually or automatically, asynchronously migrate their predecessors' semantic datasets into themselves, deferring any needed copying processes until convenient to systems.

-## Cognitive Workflow
+## Cognitive Workflow and Timelines

-The `IDifferenceable<>` and `Operation` pattern, sketched above, could be expanded into a fuller _cognitive workflow_ system for describing those modeled and simulated processes of cognition occurring as a result of the processing of inputs and sequences of inputs.
+The `IDifferenceable<>` and `Operation` pattern, sketched above, could be expanded into a fuller _cognitive workflow_ system for describing and visualizing those modeled and simulated processes of cognition occurring as a result of the processing of inputs and sequences of inputs.

+Alternatively, a _cognitive timeline_ system could be explored to provide multiple concurrent tracks of activities for describing and visualizing those modeled and simulated processes of cognition occurring as a result of the processing of inputs and sequences of inputs.

 ## Examples